 LendEDU’s Experience With Lemonade Renters Insurance

-Personal experience by Dave Rathmanner, VP of Content at LendEDU
+Personal experience by Dave Rathmanner, former VP of Content at LendEDU

 I’ve had a great experience with Lemonade’s renters insurance so far.
 Though I (thankfully) haven’t had to file a claim yet, I found that signing up and changing the address on my policy when I moved apartments was a seamless process and each took less than 10 minutes.